Installation & Quick Start

 Fail2Ban (Brute Force Protection)

 Automatically ban clients after repeated failures.
-The filter evaluates each incoming request; matching requests increment a failure counter, and the client is banned when the count exceeds the threshold (e.g., threshold=5 allows 5 failures, the 6th triggers the ban).
+The filter evaluates each incoming request; matching requests increment a failure counter, and the client is banned as soon as the count reaches the threshold (e.g., threshold: 5 bans on the 5th matching request; that request is itself blocked).

 // Ban IPs that POST to /login more than 5 times in 5 minutes